jeremiecoullon/SGMCMCJax/README.md

 samples = my_sampler(key, Nsamples, jnp.zeros(D))
 ```

+# Ask a question or open an issue

+Please open issues on [Github Issue Tracker](https://github.com/jeremiecoullon/SGMCMCJax/issues), or ask a question in the [Discussion section](https://github.com/jeremiecoullon/SGMCMCJax/discussions) on Github.

 ## Samplers

 The library includes several SGMCMC algorithms with their pros and cons briefly discussed in the [documentation](https://sgmcmcjax.readthedocs.io/en/latest/all_samplers.html).